KarrieK/DH17_COMMAND_LINE_1/README.md

 ## Other unix commands  ##

-touch - creates a new text files nano - allows you to edit a text file cp - copies a file or directory rm - removes a file or directory man - gives you the manual for a command rmdir - removes an empty directory grep - general regular expression (like in R)
+* cp - copies a file or directory
+* rm - removes a file or directory
+* man - gives you the manual for a command
+* rmdir - removes an empty directory
+* grep - general regular expression (like in R)

 ## Next class  ##